 The trajectory we are currently on is that probably within the next 3-5 years, we will live in a hyperconnected world where all data storage solutions will be Cloud-based and there will be no need to store data locally.
 Technology has to go through a maturity cycle with regards to cost and access etc, but it is a reasonable assumption that access speeds will rise and costs will fall, making Cloud storage the norm and on-premise storage of data redundant.

-If you have a query about Cloud or on-premise data storage, or any aspect of IT hosting or IT management, contact us to find out more about our IT solutions.
+Contact us if you have a query about Cloud or on-premise data storage, or any aspect of IT hosting or IT management.